NTNU-IDI/idatt1003-mappe-2024-kasper280403/README.md

 ## Project description

 The program is made to keep track of all the ingredients you have in your storage.
-It is meant to help reduce food waste by giving you recipes based on your ingredients and lettign you know when different foods expires.
+It is meant to help reduce food waste by giving you recipes based on your ingredients and letting you know when different foods expires.

 ## Project structure

 [//]: # (TODO: Describe the structure of your project here.
 How have you used packages in your structure.
 Where are all sourcefiles stored.
 Where are all JUnit-test classes stored. etc.)
 The project is split up in 4 folders, with everything dealing with the Ingredients in one folder.
 Everything dealing with the recipes in another folder.
-The validators for user input in a folder, and the pre made data and the Start file in a folder.
+The validators for user input in a folder, and the pre-made data and the Start file in a folder.
 The class tests are stored in the test folder.